ftsrg/BME-MODES3/README.md

 # BME-MODES3

+*This repository extensively uses Git-LFS, hence install it (https://git-lfs.github.com/) and upgrade your Git to at least v2.7.0 for full compatibility.*

 Source code repository of the **Mo**del-based **De**monstrator for **S**mart and **S**afe **S**ystems (MoDeS3).

 Modules stored in the repository: